sourceduty/AI_Design_Contests/README.md

 #

-> Alex: "*This is a failed simple and very rough concept.*"
+> Alex: "*This is a failed, simple and very rough concept.*"

 #